kennypassenier/VersionNotififier/README.md

 # VersionNotififier
 Notifies me whenever my chrome extensions are updated.

-For this application to work, you will need to create a config.json file.
+For this application to work, you will need to create a config.json file in the root directory.
 This file should look like this:

 {